sdsuai/LLM-RAG-WebUI-Integration-/README.md

 * You can provide the LLM with user query by typing it in terminal
 * You can provide some kind of trigger word or phrase in terminal to switch modes
 * use tiny models like gemma (2 billion parameters) or tiny llama (some 1 billion parameters or so)
+* And of course your software must do everything the problem task requires.

 ## Extra Credit